Understanding the African Market Context

 Consumer trust dynamics differ substantially from mature Western markets.
 In environments experiencing rapid economic transformation and regulatory fragmentation, trust in traditional advertising and foreign institutions operates at lower baseline levels.

-Research demonstrates that 84 percent of consumers in Africa trust recommendations from people they know, making word-of-mouth the most influential form of advertising.
-This trust network extends beyond immediate family to include community leaders, religious figures, and local influencers who command authentic credibility.
+84 percent of consumers in Africa trust recommendations from people they know, making word-of-mouth the most influential form of advertising on the continent.

 Payment Infrastructure and Financial Inclusion